 We ate ours with some baked salmon and my own version of a corn, tomato, avocado and basil salad that I spotted on the wonderful David Lebovitz’ blog yesterday (mmm – might post this soon myself – it was delicious!).
 But of course they could just be a little party treat or appetizer or even a cheeky little mid-morning snack (the Greeks eat this sort of thing at any time of day, but especially as a late breakfast with coffee).

 The tzatziki on the side is optional, but I’d definitely encourage you not to skip it.
 It’s so easy to make and you feel like you’re eating a naughty mayonnaise-y type sauce, but it’s actually super healthy as it’s just yoghurt, cucumber, dill, garlic and lemon juice … bonus!

-Oh, and just before I go … if you like the sound of this filo parcel recipe, you’ll like this one, too: Greek quesadillas with tzatziki.
-To my surprise, this recipe has been pinned on Pinterest almost 50,000 times at the last count, so they must be good, right? 😉
+Oh, and just before I go … if you like the sound of this filo parcel recipe, you’ll like these ones, too: Greek spinach and feta filo pie, and Greek quesadillas with tzatziki.
+To my surprise, the Greek quesadillas recipe has been pinned on Pinterest almost 50,000 times at the last count, so they must be good, right? 😉

 - olive oil for brushing

 - 0.25 clove garlic minced

 - 1 teaspoon dill chopped

 - Wilt the spinach in a pan, then squeeze out the water with your hands and place in a medium bowl.